 Note: The following are brief summaries of the laws in place to protect trees near Atlanta.
 They may be out of date or lack details to describe your situation.
 If you know of any corrections or have questions, please call Boutte Tree.

 Contact us at Boutte Tree if you need to secure permits for tree removal.
-We submit dead or hazardous permit applications for free on behalf of potential clients.
+We submit dead or hazardous permit applications online for free for all tree’s with a DBH (diameter at breast height) of 6” or more, on behalf of potential clients.
 If such a permit is turned down, that means that in the view of the city arborist the tree is not hazardous enough to warrant removal.
 This decision can be appealed, but usually if you still want to cut the tree it’s best to go through the recompense process, which is described on the website.
 Please call Boutte Tree, Inc., or the City of Atlanta arborists listed below with additional questions.

 David Zaparanick, MLA, Interim Arboricultural Manager | 404-865-8489